 Gwen caught Catriona’s expression across the room.
 The third-year was fuming, fingers nervously pinching her iron pendant, watching as her voting bloc leaned in to hear Gwen’s polished rhetoric, bolstered by the silent, powerful consensus of the Moreau and Durand legacies.
 The feeling of victory was like fine wine—sharp, heady, and addictive.

-It almost—almost—dulled the sting of Will Holloway’s green eyes and his flat refusal.
+It almost—almost—dulled the sting of Will Clark’s green eyes and his flat refusal.

 By midnight, the crowd had thinned.
 Gwen and Sloan were tucked into a corner of a velvet settee, with Charlotte and Estelle occupying the chairs opposite them like sentries.
 They sipped crystal-glass sherry as hobgoblins snuffed the floating lights.